 Flow Valve - a valve with or without a positioner, that is positioned by an external controller based upon a measured or initiating flow signal.
 The signal from the external controller to the valve is a position command signal.
 Note that many valves control the flow within a pipe, but not all such valves are necessarily Flow Valves, as per ISA 5.1.
-Only valves that have a control while the valve may control the flow within the pipe, it is not a Flow Valve if the initiating variable is Level.
+Only valves that have a control loop with flow as the initiating variable are Flow Valves.

-LV Level Valve - a valve with or without a positioner, that is positioned by an external controller, that uses level as its initiating or measured variable.
+Level Valve - a valve with or without a positioner, that is positioned by an external controller, that uses level as its initiating or measured variable.
 The signal from the external controller to the valve is a position signal.
-Note that an external controller based upon level as its initiating or measured variable.
-The signal from the external controller to the valve is a position command signal.
-Note that while the valve may control the flow within the pipe, it is not a Flow Valve if the initiating variable is Pressure.
+Note that while the valve may control the flow within the pipe, it is not a Flow Valve if the initiating variable is Level.